mdepx/mdepx/Documentation/sched.md

 The MDX scheduler manages CPU resources and decides which task will be run at any particular time.

+## Algorithm

 Round-robin priority-based scheduling algorithm is used.

+Threads with highest priority run first.

+The maximum number of priorities specified by nprio (*MDX_SCHED_NPRIO*) config macro.

+The highest priority is 0 and could only be set to idle threads.

+## Multitasking

 Threads could be fully-preemptive (quantum > 0) and cooperative (quantum = 0).

-The scheduler is tick-less, which means there is no periodic timer interrupt configured and the timer set to a thread deadline only.
+The scheduler is tick-less, which means there is no periodic timer interrupt configured and the timer set to a thread's deadline only.
 In case of cooperative threads the timer is not set at all and a thread must leave the cpu voluntarily.

 Regardless of the multitasking style threads could block on sleep, IO or semaphore waiting.
 An involuntarily context switch will be held in that case.